garrandall/popular-music-data/tracks/talkin--2-myself-eminem-kobe.md

 Don't let up, just keep slaying em
 Rest in Peace to DJ AM
 'Cause I know what it's like
-I struggle with this shit every single day and um...
+I struggle with this shit every single day and um

 Is anybody out there?